 Learn about the academic job search timeline to best prepare for the job search.

-Job Application.
-After a thorough and meticulous process of job search, now you have narrowed down your ideal jobs and are ready to apply for them.
-Job application involves preparation of necessary documents and reaching out to the relevant party to inform your desire for the position.
+Job Applications.
+After a thorough and meticulous job search process, you will have narrowed down your preferred jobs and are ready to apply for them.
+Job applications involve the preparation of necessary documents and employer communications.

-An industry job usually requires a resume and cover letter while a faculty position will demand more documents such as:
+An industry job usually requires a resume and cover letter while a faculty position will likely request more documents such as:

 We also encourage you to use Big Interview, a web-based program that combines training and practice to help improve your interview technique and build your confidence.
-You can record, share, and rate your recorded interview responses and watch tutorial videos for tips and advice on how to succeed.
+You can record, share, and rate your recorded interview responses and watch tutorial videos for tips and advice on how to build interview skills.